12 facts about kissing you don’t know

 2 – Which hormones are released in a kiss

 When you kiss, your body releases several hormones like serotonin, oxytocin, adrenaline, endorphin and dopamine.

 Oxytocin, the “love hormone”, helps you develop feelings of attachment.
 Endorphins bring waves of euphoria.
-Dopamine makes you lose appetite.
-The most well-known effects of serotonin on the central nervous system include its effects on the mood.
+Dopamine makes you lose your appetite.
+The most well-known effects of serotonin on the central nervous system include its effects on mood.
 It gives us a feeling of serenity, inner peace and contentment.
 And over time, kissing also lowers cortisol, the stress hormone.

 In other words, hormones want you in a committed relationship, so they make you first, ecstatically happy and thin, and then, feel attached, safe and secure.